rdtapac/sales-lead-ralph-tapac-sample/README.md

-Sales Leads App - hipages Full Stack Engineer Tech Challenge
+Sales Leads App - hipages Full Stack Engineer Tech Challenge (Ralph Tapac)
 ==========================================
 Description: The sample is composed of a backend API developed in Python 3.7 and Flask Framework while the client app is developed using react.js